DUNE-DAQ/nanorc/docs/README.md

 ## How to run WebUI

-WebUI running is handled by `nanocrestrc` command.
+WebUI running is handled by `nanorc --web` command.
 WebUI needs you to provide only one parameter in addition.
-* `-s` - serveraddress - as your browser is running on your side, it needs the information where to find REST endpoints.
-Simply provide address of the interface of the computer you are running the server on.
-Default value is `localhost`